Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 WHO SHOULD ATTEND

-This course is intended for aerospace GNC/AOCS engineers and
+This course is intended

-of orbital dynamics and control.
-This
+their basic understanding of orbital dynamics and astrodynamical guidance, especially

-introductory course focuses on the basic physical concepts and mathematical
+missile defense system (e.g. the Golden Dome).
+This introductory course focuses on the basic

-tools required for the analysis and design of advanced space missions and GNC
+physical concepts and mathematical tools required for the analysis and design

 COURSE FEES (Sign-In